Imagine you are feeding a baby cherry pie for the first time.

 In the same way Abram believed God (Gen 1:6).
 God reckoned his faith as righteousness.
 In no way can Abram stand in perfect righteousness unless God reasoned it to be so.
 Reason is the fulcrum for discerning value.
 Some might say that this particular negotiation was a “bad deal” for God.
 The balancing of transactions in order to reach equitable dignity and integrity is called grace.
 So, what might be in it for us that we could value “giving grace” as a part of our “receipt” of goods exchanged in this transaction?

 It is entirely likely that the best negotiations are always balanced.
 Salt for service.
 Money for goats.
 Grace for faith.
-And, it is equally likely that imbalanced trades are “one-offs” that leave one party unwilling to continue to have that particular relationship.
+And, it is equally likely that imbalanced trades are “one-offs” that leave one feeling cheated and unwilling to continue in that relationship.

 Yes, everything in this article is a repost from an unread previous blog.
 You’re not crazy.
 I reposted to see if repackaging works.
 New photo, new headline, etc. You’ll let me know.
 In the meantime.
 Don’t make the mistake of thinking that this whole article wasn’t about relationships and love.